migueletto/PumpkinOS/src/gpt4allj/README.txt

 In PumpkinOS, the Command application provides an external command "chat", which is an example of an UDP client that talks to this server.
 Check the CommandChat application for more information on how to use it.

+I have observed severe performance degradation after a long, continuous exchange of queries and responses.
+The same thing happens in the GUI gpt4all application, so the problem lies within gpt4all implementation, not in the chat command.
+Sometimes, the responses become repetitive and appear to enter a never ending loop.
+In this case, just kill the chat server and start it again.
+It will start a fresh, empty conversation context.
+The client does not need to be restarted, since it is stateless.

 The original readme for gpt4all-chat is README.md.